turingschool/curriculum/source/topics/vagrant_setup.markdown

 Then, in your host operating system, open http://localhost:3000 in a browser.
 You should see the *Welcome abord* page -- you're done!

 ## Cloning

+Once you've got a VM ready to go, you might want to back it up or copy it to other computers.

+### Creating the Image

+Start within the same folder as the `Vagrantfile` and:

+{% terminal %}
+$ vagrant package
+{% endterminal %}

+It'll shutdown the VM if it's running, then export a movable image named `package.box` which is about 650mb.

+Move the file by any normal means (SCP, flash drive, network share, etc).

+### Setup the Second Machine

+Now on the machine where you want to run the VM you'll need to install VirtualBox and Vagrant using the same steps as above.

+### Setup the Box

+In a terminal from the same directory where the `package.box` file is, run the following:

+{% terminal %}
+$ vagrant box add package.box --name rails_box
+{% endterminal %}

+That will "download" the box file to the local Vagrant install's set of known boxes.

+### Provision and Start the Box

+Now move to the project directory where the `Vagrantfile` and your application code will live.
+Then:

+{% terminal %}
+$ vagrant init rails_box
+$ vagrant up
+{% endterminal %}

+It'll clone the box then boot.
+Now you can `vagrant ssh` and you're ready to go!